Uncovering The History of Pattyn Products

 Pattyn Products 310 Lamp variation that omits brass rings from the lower section.
 (Carnegie Museum of Art).

-The lamp pictured below features the same style of phenolic composite base as the lamp above and includes the same inset details on the top of the aluminum base.
-Additionally this lamp was purchased by its owner from an estate sale within the vicinity of Pattyn Products' original locations in Detroit.
-The design may be incomplete as the shade and socket were missing when purchased.
+The lamp pictured below features the same style of phenolic laminate base as the one above, along with matching inset details on the top of the aluminum body.
+Interestingly, it was purchased from an estate sale near the original location of Pattyn Products in Detroit, adding to its potential connection.
+The design may be incomplete, as the original socket and shade were missing at the time of purchase.

 Other Possible Products

-Spun Aluminum Streamline Deco Candlesticks - unknown manufacturer and designer, (c1935-1940).
+Spun Aluminum Streamline Deco Candlesticks - unknown manufacturer and designer, (c1940's).
 Photo from collection of Author.

 Works Cited: